CityOfNewYork/DORIS-Publications-Portal/README.md

 ## Development Environment Setup

-1. Make sure you have the latest version of VirtualBox.
+1. Make sure you have VirtualBox version **5.1.14**.
+    - Any other version will likely result in failure due to the state of the vagrant box file (in step 2).
+    - You can upgrade to the latest version and `vagrant reload` after your initial setup is complete.

 2. Copy `rhel-6.8.virtualbox.box` from `smb://nas2012server03.records.nycnet/public/webdev`
 into your project root or any desired directory.